-Recent Body Piercings and Tattoos: Defer for one year.
+Recent Body Piercings and Tattoos: Defer for 3 months.

-If you have received blood or blood products: Wait for one year.
+If you have received blood or blood products: Defer for one year.

-Pregnancy: Wait for six weeks following delivery or termination.
+Pregnancy: Defer for six weeks following delivery or termination.

-Surgery: Wait until discharged by physician/surgeon; ask for permission.
-Donor must feel well and be able to resume full activity.
+Surgery: Defer until discharged by physician/surgeon; ask for permission.
+A donor must feel well and be able to resume full activity.

 Skin Cancer: (squamous or basal cell carcinoma) Acceptable if surgically removed and healed.

-Travel to Malarial Area: (with or without medications) Wait for one year.
+Travel to Malarial Area: (with or without medications) Defer for 3 months.

-Lived in a Malarial Area: Wait for three years.
+Lived in a Malarial Area: Defer for three years.

 Immunization for Flu: No deferral time.

-Immunization for Hepatitis B: Wait 24 hours, no deferral if symptom free and afebrile.
+Immunization for Hepatitis B: Defer for 24 hours, no deferral if symptom-free and afebrile.